SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 ![Adding multiple assets](/images/dtm/assets/dtm-assets-add-multiple-instance.png)

-If you want to delete an added asset template, click the **Delete** icon on the top right.
+To delete an added asset template, click the **Delete** icon on the top right.

 {{< c8y-admon-info>}}
 **Delete** icon appears on hover.
 {{< /c8y-admon-info>}}

-If you want to modify any of the details for an asset on the previous screen during asset hierarchy creation, click **Previous**.
+To modify any of the details for an asset on the previous screen during asset hierarchy creation, click **Previous**.

-If you want to cancel the creation of the asset, click **Cancel**.

 You can track your progress with the green check marks on the asset hierarchy levels on the left.

-If you want to modify any of the assets, navigate to the respective asset page using the **Previous** and **Next** buttons.
+To modify any of the assets, navigate to the respective asset page using the **Previous** and **Next** buttons.

 Once you created all assets for each hierarchy level, you see the **Confirmation** page.
 This page shows the entire hierarchy with all the created assets.